dwyl/product-roadmap/README.md

 Instead, that part of our long-term vision is summarised as "API".
-Having a REST+Realtime API will allow anone to inteact with their data and build their own UI/UX.
+Having a REST+Realtime API will allow anyone to interact with their data and build their own UI/UX.
 Building a _Platform_ will allow any developer/team to build entire features